Petit Potam - NTLM Relay Attack

 Internet Information Service Manager

-This needs to be done for the “Certificate Authority Web Enrollment” and the “Certificate Enrollment Web Service”.
+This must be done for the "Certificate Authority Web Enrollment" and the "Certificate Enrollment Web Service".

 <%windir%>\systemdata\CES\<CA Name>_CES_Kerberos\web.config